 4. Returnal

-As the PlayStation 5’s first must-play exclusive, Returnal elevates the roguelike genre to AAA status, and the results are simply breathtaking.
+As a PlayStation 5 first must-play exclusive, Returnal elevates the roguelike genre to AAA status, and the results are simply breathtaking.
 Fast, frantic and furious, this bullet hell shooter is one of the best looking games we’ve ever seen, and its time-loop story stacks up to the competition.
 However, it’s the gunplay that stands above and has us constantly pushing through for one more run.
 Combine these elements, and Returnal is one of the best games of 2021.

 Available on: PS5